DeekshitSrihari18/Data-projects/Tableau_Projects/README.md

 #### 🙋‍♀️ About Me
 I'm Deekshita, a data enthusiast passionate about transforming raw data into meaningful stories.
 This dashboard is part of my portfolio showcasing my Tableau and data visualization skills.

----

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/](https://www.linkedin.com/in/gokavarapu-deekshita-srihari-b7b8851b1/) or explore my other data projects!